Maryam-Shile/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su changes file owner to betty whoami prints the effective username of current user id -G prints all groups a user is part of
+su changes file owner to betty whoami prints the effective username of current user groups prints all groups a user is part of sudo chown changes the owner of file hello to betty